-Residents in the ACT have to register their vehicles every 12 months.
-As in all states and territories except NSW, CTP insurance is included in registration ACT.
-Insurers in the ACT charge premiums based on vehicle class, not on personal information.
-For example, classes include passenger vehicle, taxi, or motorcycle.
+Residents in the ACT must renew registration of their vehicles every 12 months.
+As in all states except NSW, CTP insurance is included in your registration.
+Insurers in the ACT charge premiums based on vehicle class, for example, passenger vehicle, taxi, bus, motorcycle etc.

-For the first registration ACT, you need to show proof of identity and residency, as well as a passed roadworthy inspection certificate.
-Usually, you do not need a roadworthy inspection to renew registration.
+For the first registration of a vehicle, you must show proof of identity and residency and a passed roadworthy inspection certificate.
+However, you do not usually need a roadworthy inspection to renew registration.

-In these special cases, your vehicle will need a roadworthy inspection from an approved inspection station or Access Canberra at Dickson:
+There are times when your vehicle needs a roadworthy inspection from an approved inspection station or Access Canberra, Dickson: